welcomebaek/my_vim/README.md

 # How to use

 just clone it then run install.sh.
-All your existing configuration of vim will be removed then a new files will be located
+All your existing configuration of vim will be removed then new files will be located

+# Plugins to be installed

+ - SrcExpl
+ - NERDTree
+ - vim-airline
+ - vim-fugutive